letsar/flutter_staggered_grid_view/README.md

 ## Layouts

 This package contains various grid layouts.
 In the following section, you'll discover each one of them.
 The explanation of the layout will always considered a top-to-bottom and left-to-right directions to simplify the description.
 However it is possible to change these directions in the code.

 ### **Staggered**
 ![Staggered Grid Layout][staggered_preview]

 This layout is intended for a small number of items.
+I didn't find, for the moment, a performant algorithm which would work in a `Sliver` context, that's why this is not a GridView and therefore there are no `SliverStaggeredGrid`.

 #### **Grid properties**
 - Evenly divided in *n* columns